Houston New Moms Blog: Nanny School is changing the face of in-home childcare

-Earlier this summer, Houston New Moms blog interviewed Motherhood Center founder, Gabriela Gerhart.
+Earlier this summer, the Houston New Moms blog interviewed Motherhood Center founder, Gabriela Gerhart.

 Gabriela founded Motherhood Center 18 years ago.
-Her passion for families, moms, and littles has made Motherhood Center Houston’s premier nanny and doula agency.
+Her passion for families, moms, and littles have made Motherhood Center Houston’s premier nanny and doula agency.

 Mother Center recently opened the Nanny School — a two-day jam-packed course in all things nanny.
 Unlike online programs, Motherhood Center’s Nanny School provides in-person training, networking, and is hosted and taught by Houston’s best.

 Houston New Moms blogger Amanda sat down with Gabriela to chat about Motherhood Center’s Nanny School and why continuing education is essential for success in the childcare industry.